lsst/dp1_lsst_io/docs/processing/calibration/photometric.rst

 Photometric calibration
 #######################

-Photometric calibration corrects the observed flux for attenuation from the atmosphere, filters, optics, and detector quantum efficiency.
+Photometric calibration corrects the observed flux for attenuation from the atmosphere, filter throughput, optical effects, and detector quantum efficiency, among other effects, to determine the absolute calibrated flux in units of nanoJanskys.

 Photometric calibration uses the Forward Global Calibration Method (FGCM; `Burke et al. 2018 <https://ui.adsabs.harvard.edu/abs/2018AJ....155...41B/abstract>`_).